 - Assessment of Corporate Performance.
 The Compensation Committee uses corporate performance measures in two ways.
 First, in establishing total compensation ranges, the Compensation Committee considers our performance within our industry using various measures, including, but not limited to, sales growth, profitability, balance sheet management, and TSR.
-Second, as we describe in more detail below, the Compensation Committee has established specific corporate performance measures that determine the size of payments under our MIP, and a portion of our equity incentives, and the payout of our equity awards is based on the value of our common stock. - Assessment of Individual Performance.
+Second, as we describe in more detail below, the Compensation Committee has established specific corporate performance measures that determine the size of, and conditions to, payments under our MIP and the payout of our equity awards is based on the value of our common stock. - Assessment of Individual Performance.
 Individual performance affects the compensation of all our employees, including the named executive officers.
 In addition, the Compensation Committee has adopted a formal evaluation process for our CEO.
 Each member of our Board provides a written, subjective evaluation of our CEO, on an anonymous basis, covering a broad range of criteria.
 The evaluations are collected and summarized by FW Cook, and the Compensation Committee considers them in setting the CEO's compensation.
 For each other named executive officer, the Compensation Committee receives a recommendation from the CEO and also exercises its judgment based on the Committee's interactions with the executive officer. - Benchmarking.
-The Compensation Committee benchmarked our compensation programs for fiscal year 2021 with a peer group consisting of the following companies, which are broadly similar with respect to industry and size, as measured by revenue (peers range from \$1.7 billion to \$3.5 billion, with a median of \$2.7 billion) and 12-month average market capitalization (peers range from \$1.3 billion to \$7.4 billion, with a median of \$5.0 billion).
-At the time of the study, EnerSys' revenues were \$3 billion, and 12-month average market capitalization was \$2.9 billion.
-Our peer group for fiscal year 2021 was comprised of the following companies:
+The Compensation Committee benchmarked our compensation programs for fiscal year 2022 with a peer group consisting of the following companies, which are broadly similar with respect to industry and size, as measured by revenue (peers range from \$1.3 billion to \$4.5 billion, with a median of \$2.8 billion) and 12-month average market capitalization (peers range from \$1.9 billion to \$7.6 billion, with a median of \$3.8 billion).
+At the time of the study, EnerSys' revenues were \$3 billion, and 12-month average market capitalization was \$2.8 billion.
+Our peer group for fiscal year 2022 was comprised of the following companies, which was the same group as for fiscal year 2021, except that AVX Corporation was removed due to being acquired:

 A.O.
-Smith Corporation

-Acuity Brands, Inc.

-AVX Corporation

-Barnes Group Inc.
+Smith Corporation Acuity Brands, Inc. Barnes Group Inc. Belden Inc.

-Belden Inc.

 Carlisle Companies Incorporated

 Colfax Corporation

 Crane Co

 Donaldson Company, Inc.

 Flowserve Corporation

-Hubbell Incorporated Kennametal Inc. Lincoln Electric Holdings Inc. Regal-Beloit Corporation Rexnord Corporation Timken Company Valmont Industries, Inc. Watts Water Technologies, Inc. Woodward, Inc.
+Hubbell Incorporated Kennametal Inc.

+Lincoln Electric Holdings Inc. Regal-Beloit Corporation Rexnord Corporation Timken Company Valmont Industries, Inc. Watts Water Technologies, Inc.

+Woodward, Inc.

-In addition, the Compensation Committee conducted its annual review of the peer group for fiscal year 2022 benchmarking, considering financial size, industry, and the condition of each company in the group.
-Based on such review, the Compensation Committee eliminated AVX Corporation from the peer group for fiscal year 2022 pay analyses, as it had been acquired.
+In addition, the Compensation Committee conducted its annual review of the peer group for fiscal year 2023 benchmarking, considering financial size, industry, and the condition of each company in the group.
+Based on such review, the Compensation Committee did not recommend any changes to the peer group for the fiscal year 2023 pay analyses, noting that Rexnord Corporation is now Zum Water Solutions.

 The Compensation Committee evaluates our compensation program versus that of the peer companies with respect to both individual pay levels and the structure of the program.
 The Compensation Committee uses this data primarily to ensure that our executive compensation program as a whole is competitive.
 Market data is one of several factors that is used to evaluate compensation levels.
 Other factors may include individual and company performance, experience in the role, responsibility level, and internal equity.
-Target total direct compensation for fiscal year 2021 was positioned exactly at the median on average.
+Target total direct compensation for fiscal year 2022 was positioned at the median for the named executive officers overall.

 The Compensation Committee believes that this competitive positioning for incentive compensation is appropriate in light of our rigorous goal setting approach under the annual incentive plan and our desire to place a greater emphasis on at-risk pay that is earned over a multi-year period to support long-term stockholder value creation.
-The Compensation Committee believes this compensation structure is at a level consistent with our executive compensation philosophy.
+The Compensation Committee also believes this compensation structure is aligned with our executive compensation philosophy.